brokenrockstudios/GameplayMessageRouter/README.md

-# GameplayMessageSystem
+# GameplayMessageRouter
 A community plugin version of GameplayMessage Processor from the Epic's Lyra Sample project

-The GameplayMessageSystem acts as a centralized hub for routing, processing, and dispatching gameplay messages.
+The GameplayMessageRouter acts as a centralized hub for routing, processing, and dispatching gameplay messages.
 It decouples message senders from listeners, making your game's event communication more modular, scalable, and easier to maintain

 ## 📖 Overview

-The GameplayMessageSystem is designed to streamline communication between disparate gameplay components by:
+The GameplayMessageRouter is designed to streamline communication between disparate gameplay components by:
  * Centralizing message routing
    * All gameplay messages, events, state changes, or notifications are managed by a single router
  * Decoupling components